Scattering from compact objects: Debye series and Regge-Debye poles: The Debye expansion

+Combining expressions \eqref{eq:Aminus_Debye} and \eqref{eq:Aplus_Debye}, we obtain an exact cavity-like representation of the scattering process.
+It is then natural to introduce effective reflection and transmission coefficients at the surface.
+Following the standard convention in the theory of Debye series~\cite{Nussenzveig:2006}, we denote the interior region ($r<R$) by the index $1$ and the exterior region ($r>R$) by $2$.
+In this notation, the ratio $A^{(+)}/A^{(-)}$ can be written as

-Here the indices $1$ and $2$ refer to the interior ($r<R$) and exterior ($r>R$) regions, respectively.
-Thus $R_{ii,\ell}$ denotes reflection back into region $i$, while $T_{ij,\ell}$ denotes transmission from region $j$ to region $i$.
-The surface coefficients are defined by
+where $R_{ii,\ell}$ denotes reflection back into region $i$, while $T_{ij,\ell}$ denotes transmission from region $j$ to region $i$.
+The effective surface coefficients are defined by

-These quantities admit the standard interpretation as effective reflection and transmission factors at the surface~\cite{Nussenzveig:2006}: $R_{22,\ell}$ and $T_{21,\ell}$ correspond to reflection back to infinity and transmission into the interior for an externally incident wave, while $R_{11,\ell}$ and $T_{12,\ell}$ correspond to reflection back into the interior and transmission to infinity for an internally incident wave.
+As in the semiclassical theory of the rainbow, $R_{22,\ell}$ and $T_{21,\ell}$ describe reflection back to infinity and transmission into the interior for an externally incident wave, while $R_{11,\ell}$ and $T_{12,\ell}$ describe reflection back into the interior and transmission to infinity for an internally incident wave.

 The Debye series follows by expanding the inverse of the denominator in \eqref{eq:Rtot_cavity} as a geometric series,

 This yields the corresponding Debye decomposition of the $S$-matrix element~\eqref{eq:Smatrix},